Six Flags New England’s new Bonzai Pipelines

 Thoughts for the future:

-There is also still a lack of a racing water slide.
-Although some may argue that Bonzai Pipelines is a racing water slide, it isn”t a true “mat racer.”
+There is a lack of a racing water slide in the New England area.
+Sure Lake Compounce added one but that’s it.
+Although some may argue that Bonzai Pipelines is a racing water slide, it isn’t a true “mat racer.”
 Hurricane Harbor also still needs a bowl slide.
 Who knows what the future might hold in store for the water park.
-We”re coming up on some exciting times as the water slide manufacturers are really starting to innovate with new designs, like we mentioned earlier with Bonzai Pipelines being a world”s first.
+We’re coming up on some exciting times as the water slide manufacturers are really starting to innovate with new designs, like we mentioned earlier with Bonzai Pipelines being a world’s first.

 What do you think of the new Bonzai Pipelines water slide?